-IV.
-EXTRACTION BY TEHACHAPI-CUMMINGS COUNTY WATER DISTRICT OF RETURN FLOWS FROM IMPORTED WATER
+V. EXTRACTION BY TEHACHAPI-CUMMINGS COUNTY WATER DISTRICT OF RETURN FLOWS FROM IMPORTED WATER

 Pursuant to Part K of Resolution 8-73, the District has exercised its right to extract from the Cummings Basin return flows from State Water Project water imported by the District.
 "Table 5.
 Return Flows Stored, Artificial Replenishment Extractions," included in this report, provides the amounts of water stored each year beginning in 1989; as well as water extracted each year.
-The balance as of December 31, 2013 of return flows and artificial replenishment water in the Cummings Basin is 9,597 acre feet.
+The balance as of December 31, 2015 of return flows and artificial replenishment water in the Cummings Basin is 9,597 acre feet.

-By Resolution No. 14-92, adopted by the Board of Directors of Tehachapi-Cummings County Water District on December 22, 1992, a new Section 3 was added to Part C of Resolution No. 15-76, which was affirmed and restated in Resolution 13-09, Part C, Section 3 and provides as follows:
+By Resolution No. 14-92, adopted by the Board of Directors of Tehachapi-Cummings County Water District on December 22, 1992, a new Section 3 was added to Part C of Resolution No. 15-76, which was affirmed and restated in Resolution 13-09, Part C, Section 3 and authorized the District to execute a standard amendment to Term M&I contracts with retail purveyors allowing such purveyors to pump District return flows in lieu of imported water provided such pumping will not adversely affect other purveyors of groundwater.